 A basic assumption of the model is that for every restriction of the fishery, the least efficient trips will be cancelled first (Figure 2.2).
 These are the trips with lowest net revenues per unit of the restricted factor in the management scenario concerned.
+In figure 2.2 the trips have been sorted and cumulated according to descending net revenues per unit of the restricted factor.

 Figure 2.2.
-Relation between net revenues and restrictive factor
+Relation between net revenues and restrictive factor.

 The reaction of fishing companies to single species TACs, an effort restriction, or a multispecies TAC, is deducted from historical catch and effort data and corresponding economic data from 2002.
+To limit the number of records in the database, trips were replaced by vesselmonth-gear combinations, taking several trips with the same gear in the same month together.
 The vessel-month-gear combinations have for each policy measure been sorted on basis of descending net revenues per unit of the restrictive factor.
-Subsequently, all records have been cumulated and a regression has been made of landings on effort.
+In scenario 1 the vessel-month-gear combinations are sorted according to descending net revenues per unit of weighted quota, where sole and plaice quota have been summed after multiplying these with fixed average prices.
+In scenario 2, the vessel-month-gear combinations are sorted according to descending net revenues per hp-day, and in scenario 3 according to descending net revenues per unit of quota of sole and plaice together (without weighting by price).
+Subsequently, all records have been cumulated and a regression has been made of landings on the restrictive factor.
+This relation between factor and landings of each species leads to a different production function for each policy measure.